marina-go-al/autonomous-driving/README.md

 For more details on how the class of the specific member functions of the class work, please refer to the corresponding file of the three C++ files stated above.

-**[Note]: *This package was primarily Marina's responsibility.***

 ## Final comments

 * All the files have been thoroughly commented out, so that the taken approach can be easily understood and is well documented.
-* We have tried to code the scripts in the most organized way possible following the lecture recommendations.
+* I have tried to code the scripts in the most organized way possible following the lecture recommendations.